 Over the last few months two of our Troopers had Osseointegration surgery in Glasgow and as you can see they are both recovering well.
 You can find out more about the procedure below.
+The following information is provided thanks to AOFE (Amputee Osseointegration Foundation Europe and was correct as of 2019.

 What is Osseointegration